kedevked/disaster-response/README.md

 This project is part of Udacity Data-Science Nanodegree.
 It uses ETL pipeline to process the data and a machine learning pipeline to train and predict.

+The machine learning pipeline is made of nlp using tf-idf and a randomclassifier.
+Multiple targets are predicted by using [multi output classifier](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputClassifier.html)

 ### Instructions:
 1. Run the following commands in the project's root directory to set up the database and model.